tdilauro/Simplified-wiki/Home.md

 # Installation and setup

 * [[Deployment Instructions]]
+* [[Connecting the Library Simplified circulation manager to your ILS|AuthenticationSetup]
 * [[Automated Jobs and how to use them|AutomatedJobs]]
 * [[The configuration file|Configuration]]
 * [[Setting up lanes|LaneConfiguration]]